96%

 Entry Requirements

-International students looking to take the International top up option should either have:
+International students looking to take this course should have:

 Students will study English Study modules alongside their Dance modules.
 For further information on this route please contact admissions@chi.ac.uk.